agude/agude.github.io/_books/excession.md

 Even after reading such "tricky" books as
 {% include book_link.html title="The Quantum Thief" %} and {% include
-book_link.html title="The Shadow of the Torturer" %}, I found <span class="book-title">Excession</span> a little challenging, mainly because of the numerous ships to keep track of while also trying to discern which ones were the conspirators.
+book_link.html title="The Shadow of the Torturer" %}, I found <cite class="book-title">Excession</cite> a little challenging, mainly because of the numerous ships to keep track of while also trying to discern which ones were the conspirators.